emiHuy/sorting-visualizer/README.md

 3. **Insertion Sort**

 ### Interactive Features
-1. **Generate new list button**: Generates new collection of elements to sort.
+1. **Generate new list button**: Generates new array of elements to sort.
-2. **List size choice box**: Selects the size of the collection to sort.
+2. **List size choice box**: Selects the size of the array to sort.
 3. **Sort type choice box**: Selects the sorting algorithm.
 4. **Sort button**: Initiates sorting process.
 5. **Speed slider**: Adjusts speed of the visualizer.